MatthieuBruh/h2_Goat/report.md

   * A server returns detailed error messages to the users.
 It can expose sensitive data/information to everyone.

 ## [A06:2021-Vulnerable and Outdated Components](https://owasp.org/Top10/A06_2021-Vulnerable_and_Outdated_Components/)
+* A vulnerable and outdated component is a common issue, that we have some difficulties to **test and evaluate** the risk.
+* We can consider that you are vulnerable if:
+  * You don't consider the versions of all your components (and dependencies) that you use,
+  * Your OS or softwares are vulnerable, unsupported, or out of date,
+  * You don't scan regularly for searching vulnerabilities or you do not susbcribe to a security bulletin about component security issues,
+  * You don't upgrade or fix components or dependencies depending on the risks,
+  * You use a software that developers do not test the compatibility of updated, upgraded, or patched libraries,
+  * You don't secure your components.
+* Avoid vulnarable component with a patch management process:
+  * Delete and remove unnecessary features, softwares, components, dependencies,
+  * Create a version inventory of your components and dependencies, and update it continuously,
+  * Monitor continuously the Common Vulnerability and Exposures (CVE) and National Vulnerability Database (NVD),
+  * Use only official sources to obtain components or dependencies.
+* Possible scenarios
+  * A component is always run with the same authorizations as the main application, can cause serious impacts if the component has one or multiple flows.

 ## [A03:2021-Injection](https://owasp.org/Top10/A03_2021-Injection/)